Control city: New Brunswick

 The New Brunswick Department of Transportation tends to use cities within the province as control cities.
 The Trans-Canada Highway uses Edmundston, Fredericton, Moncton, and Sackville as control cities from north to south.
 Places in bordering provinces are used sparingly, and only after they are the only remaining destination on the highway.
 Route 95, the link between the Trans-Canada Highway and Interstate 95, uses only Houlton, Maine as a control city to the west.

+British Columbia

+British Columbia tends to use cities and towns at or near junctions of numbered highways as control cities regardless of population levels, amenities or otherwise importance of those places which includes the choice of control cities that are outside BC.
+For example Aspen Grove despite being a very small town is used as a control city because the junction of the Okanagan Connector Hwy 97C and Hwy 5A is located at the edge of town.
+If a route contains a ferry crossing the name of the ferry terminal can be used in addition to or in place of a control city.

 United States

 North of Baltimore, Maryland, New York City is used instead of closer Philadelphia or Wilmington.

 These signs in Petersburg, Virginia on Interstate 95 near the start of Interstate 85 aid long-distance travelers, by listing the cities of Durham, North Carolina, Rocky Mount, North Carolina, Miami, Florida, and Atlanta, Georgia.

 The eastbound terminus of U.S. Route 50 in Ocean City, Maryland is an unusual case, giving the distance to the very distant western terminus in Sacramento, California.

 The control cities on the Interstate Highway network are selected by the states and contained in the "List of Control Cities for Use in Guide Signs on Interstate Highways," which is published by the American Association of State Highway and Transportation Officials as Part III of the AASHTO Guidelines for Supplemental Guide Signing.
 Control cities on other U.S. roads are often selected on the basis of general principles, as opposed to specific lists of towns.

 U.S. federal lists are in practice not always followed.
 This may be the result of towns having gained importance since the list was last updated or in order to have local (intrastate) interests prevail over towns elsewhere.
 On the other hand, there are also instances where intrastate control cities have been left out so that long-distance focal points could be added.
 There are also instances where the name of another state has prevailed over the official control city, e.g. the signs in Boston heading to the state of Maine ("All Maine Points" appears twice on northbound I-95 just south of Portsmouth, NH.).

 On the U.S. federal list, control cities have often been selected by virtue of being located close to an intersection of two US-interstates.
 This has resulted in a number of very minor localities having control city status.
 Some examples: